 At Miranda House, we believe that each student is special and has the potential to excel in many different ways.
-We impart formal education with a difference even as we work within the constraints of a traditional university system.
-Through carefully crafted interaction and activities within and outside the classroom, we provide experiences that help the student discover innate capabilities, set life-long goals, and proactively work towards their fulfilment.
+We impart formal education

 Miranda House is reputed for providing quality liberal education in social sciences, humanities and the basic sciences.
 The academic life is rigorous and designed to lay a firm conceptual foundation and provide professional expertise necessary for adapting to the challenging work place.
 The college has as its backbone excellent infrastructure; the teaching laboratories and general facilities are amongst the best in the University.
 The faculty is distinguished and the support staff dedicated.
 The teaching-learning programmes are marked with personal mentoring; students are encouraged to work in collaborative teams and learn from peers.
 The emphasis is on innovative teaching strategies that provide experiential learning through project work, fieldwork, and case studies.
 The college has several career-oriented programmes.
 It has also introduced adjunct modules to enrich and add value to the degree programmes.
 The students can pursue these in conjunction with their regular course of studies.